-- Are there any other options or fat loss tools and resources that help with spot fat reduction?
+- Are there any other options or fat loss tools and resources that can help with spot fat reduction?

 - Can knee liposuction effectively remove fat from my knees?

-You may have a lot of questions but after reading through some of our articles, putting together an action plan, and putting in some genuine effort, you can start to see some results within a few weeks are really notice them after a few months.
+You may have a lot of questions… but after reading through some of our articles, putting together an action plan, and putting in some genuine effort, you can start to see some results within a few weeks and really notice them after a few months.

 Try incorporating as many of the following activities into your weekly workout routine as possible:

 Walking (Do this as fast as you can so you work up a bit of a sweat and get your heart rate up a bit.
 You should be slightly short of breath.)